 - enzyme peels

 - Chemical agent that dissolves dead skin cells.

-- c Special cosmetic preparations applied to the face to tighten, tone, hydrate, and nourish the skin.
+- Special cosmetic preparations applied to the face to tighten, tone, hydrate, and nourish the skin.

 - European term describing areas of diffuse redness and dilated red capillaries.

-cathode → a positively charged electrode by which electrons leave an electrical device
+cathode → a negatively charged electrode that is the source of electrons in an electrical device